Actor Who Played Beloved Chewbacca from 'Star Wars' Dead at 74

 — Peter Mayhew (@TheWookieeRoars) May 2, 2019

-According to Variety, Mayhew was discovered by producer Charles Schneer in 1977 when he was working as a hospital orderly at the time.
-"Star Wars" creator George Lucas reportedly cast Mayhew for the Wookie role on account of his height.
-Mayhew stood at a height of 7'3.
+According to Variety, Mayhew was discovered by producer Charles Schneer in 1976, and was working as a hospital orderly at the time.
+"Star Wars" creator George Lucas reportedly cast Mayhew in the Wookie role on account of his height.
+Mayhew stood at 7-foot-3.

 He went on to play Chewbacca in "Star Wars: A New Hope," "The Empire Strikes Back," "Return of the Jedi," "Revenge of the Sith" and "The Force Awakens."